 Delivery of material for the implementation of works for K1 BOILER and K2 boilers: not later than 120 calendar days from the Contract coming into effect.

 Delivery terms/implementation period for K2 boiler: works can be performed only during ZEVO outage.
 Beginning of the implementation in terms of the Frame Contract for Work.
-Estimated time of outage for the implementation of works on K2 boiler in September/October 2022.
+Estimated time of outage for the implementation of works on K2 boiler and K1 boiler in September/October/November 2022.
 Implementation period not later than 60 days from the site handover.
 Real duration period according to the proposal of Criterion No. 2 in the Tenderer´s Offer.

 Delivery terms/implementation period for K1 boiler: works can be performed only during ZEVO outage.
-Beginning of the implementation in terms of the Frame Contract for Work.
-Estimated time of outage for the implementation of works on K1 boiler in February/March 2023.
+Beginning of the implementation in terms of the Frame Contract for Work..
 Implementation period not later than 60 days from the site handover.
 Real duration period according to the proposal of Criterion No. 2 in the Tenderer´s Offer.

 Detailed information available for the tenderers in the Attachment No. 1 – Project Documentation and in the Attachment No. 2 Bill of Quantities.
 Additional requirements are indicated in the Attachment No. 3 – Contract for Work.